 Build your own roadmap in Aha!
 Roadmaps.
 Sign up for a free trial.

 There are many different ways that companies can innovate and many innovation methods intermingle in practice.
 This guide offers definitions around innovation strategy, tips for establishing an innovation process, and best practices to help you create an innovation roadmap that is flexible and actionable.

 Why are innovation roadmaps so important?

 Innovation is leadership in action.
 Regardless of size or industry, the most successful companies make ongoing innovation a priority to ensure differentiation in market.
 Innovation programs typically require buy-in from stakeholders, dedicated resources, and effort across business areas.
 These are large-scale endeavors that require upfront planning and careful monitoring to succeed.
-Even so, many innovation programs fail.
+Even so, many companies struggle to innovate well.

-In addition to these four strategies, there are some common types of innovation:
+In addition to the four strategies above, there are some other common types of innovation: